Left: Jennifer circa, 1987

 Height and Weight: 5’2″ and 100 pounds

-Distinguishing Characteristics: White Female, Brown hair, Hazel eyes, Jennifer has a small mole on her left shoulder and might use the nicknames “Jenny” and or “Jeeper”, she was known to be left handed at the time of her 1987 disappearance
+Distinguishing Characteristics: Caucasian Female, Brown hair, Hazel eyes, Jennifer has a small mole on her left shoulder and might use the nicknames “Jenny” and or “Jeeper”, she was known to be left handed at the time of her 1987 disappearance

 Clothing/Jewelry Description: A pink nylon waist length jacket, a pink sweater, a nightshirt with an image of a panda, blue jeans, and white high top sneakers